 Norway-based dbWatch Database Control is a specialized database monitoring tool – it doesn’t form part of a generalized infrastructure monitor.
 So, this tool is a good choice if you already have all of your server and application monitoring tools in place but lack insight into the performance of your databases.

-The tool is implemented as on-premises software.
+The tool is implemented as an on-premises database monitoring software.
 You pay for a license based on the number of databases that you want to monitor.
 The pricing structure begins with a minimum database coverage of ten.

-The tool is able to monitor a range of databases in real-time and it also gathers historical data for analysis and reporting.
+The tool can monitor a range of databases in real-time and it also gathers historical data for analysis and reporting.
 Views and reports can be accessed on each individual database, or as an overall view of the performance of all of your databases.

 It doesn’t matter if you have RDMSs from several providers on your site because the tool can monitor different types of databases all at once.
-It is able to monitor SQL Server, Oracle, Sybase, MariaDB, MySQL, and Postgres databases.
-It doesn’t matter where those databases are because it dbWatch can oversea remote and cloud-based databases as easily as it can monitor on-premises instances.
-It is also able to oversee SQL Server and Oracle clusters and it can interface with Azure SQL on the cloud.
+It can monitor SQL Server, Oracle, Sybase, MariaDB, MySQL, and Postgres databases.
+It doesn’t matter where those databases are because dbWatch can oversee remote and cloud-based databases as easily as it can monitor on-premises instances.
+It is also able to oversee SQL Server and Oracle clusters, and it can interface with Azure SQL on the cloud.

 The dbWatch package is available in three service plans.
 These are dbWatch Essentials, dbWatch Professional, and dbWatch Enterprise.
 The Essentials package gets you all of the database monitoring tools.
 The Professional plan adds on automation for maintenance tasks and it also includes license management for SQL Server and Oracle databases.
 The Enterprise package includes database autodiscovery and cluster management.